adduc/php-stagebloc-api/README.md

    During this step, the user will be redirected to StageBloc's authentication page.

-3. If the authenication is successful, the user will be redirected back to your application's redirect URL.
+3. If the authentication is successful, the user will be redirected back to your application's redirect URL.
 You can then receive an access code.

         try {
            $accessToken = $stagebloc->accessToken($_GET['code']);